neelbandiwadekar08-hub/Work-Tracker/README.md

 - GitHub Pages (hosting)

 ## 📌 Key Takeaway
-Prompt engineering is not just about asking better questions — it is about thinking clearly enough to describe a problem well enough to solve it.
+Prompt engineering is not just about asking better questions, it is about thinking clearly enough to describe a problem well enough to solve it.

 ---

-*Built by [Neel Bandiwadekar](https://www.linkedin.com/in/) — Working Student | Science Communicator*
+*Built by [Neel Nagesh Bandiwadekar](https://www.linkedin.com/in/) — Working Student